a-gram/audioneex/docs/about.rst

 architecture, whereas an embedded system may require an in-process database for on-device recognitions.
 Data access drivers for two popular high-performance databases are provided out-of-the-box and can be used straight away.

+The ``AudioProvider`` interface is used to connect the engine to a source of audio data by means of a callback mechanism.
+It is simply a way to create "listener" objects to be registered with the engine so that it can get the audio to be processed.